ccseer/Seer/ipc/README.md

 ## ACustomExplorer

 - This code does not handle any keystroke messages, it only needs to respond to a single message sent by the Seer.

+## Open an issue or email me if you have any question~